IQ404/study-notes/README.md

 # store data in 4 blocks each has 9 cells
 # order between each block is row-major
 # order between each cell is row-major
+# note that we still use two variables (i,j) to access this field in a struct-for loop
 ```

 ❓ Explain how Taichi executes the following code: